Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Experiments

 \section{Experiments}

-We include two sets of experiments to show the effectiveness of the proposed using our balanced BFW~\cite{robinson2020face}.
+the effectiveness of the proposed using our balanced \gls{bfw}~\cite{robinson2020face}.
 First, we evaluate verification performance.
-Specifically, we compare the \emph{reported} results compared to the actual results per subgroup.
-Then, for the privacy-preserving claim, we compare the performance of models trained on top of debiased features $f_{deb}$ with those of the original features $f_{in}$.
-For each, we present the problem statement, metrics and settings, and analysis.
-Finally, we do an ablation study to show the performance of the renowned LFW benchmark~\cite{LFWTech}.
+Specifically, we compare the \emph{global}, \emph{subgroup-specific}, and baseline.
+Then, for the {privacy-preserving} claim, we compare the performance of models trained on top of de-biased features $f_{deb}$ with those of the original features $f_{in}.$ We present the problem statement, metrics and settings, and analysis for each. \tipr{An ablation study shows the performance \tipr{of} LFW~\cite{LFWTech}.}